MPAA Rating: PG-13

 Nolan’s cast of incredibly talented usual suspects returns, which includes Cillian Murphy shining in a minor role and Hardy proving once more he can act circles around most even with the majority of his face concealed.
 The real standout though, impressively in his first film role is Whitehead, in what is arguably a silent film with its minimal dialogue, every harrowing moment of fear is etched on his face and captured masterfully by cinematographer Hoyte van Hoytema, with exposing close-ups displaying the horrors he’s witnessed despite his youth.

-Our Grade: A, A reconstruction of the war genre, Dunkirk is the most immersive cinema experience of the year so far, with Nolan once again proving he’s the connoisseur of the classy blockbuster.
+Our Grade: A, A reconstruction of the war genre, Dunkirk is a storytelling marvel.
+Christopher Nolan once again proves he’s the connoisseur of the classy blockbuster.